ldelouw/firewalld-ansible-playbook/README.md

 # firewalld-ansible-playbook
 Setting up a simple host based firewall including optionally blocking all subnets from Ptn-land and other hostile countries

+# Documentation

+* Tested on RHEL 7, RHEL 8, Fedora, Ubuntu 20.04.4
+* Examples of RFC 1918 whitelisting of networks and IPs is provided in the vars.yml
+* Examples using the RFC 3849 prefix for documentation purposes for whitelisting
+* Drops any package origination from Ptn-Land according to the RIPE database